Christine Ennew

-Christine Thelma Ennew OBE (born April 1960) is the Provost of the University of Warwick.
+Christine Thelma Ennew OBE (born April 1960) was the Provost of the University of Warwick between August 2016 and August 2023.

 Ennew's early academic career was as an agricultural economist at the University of Newcastle upon Tyne.
 She subsequently moved into marketing and became the professor of marketing at the University of Nottingham.

 She was made OBE in Queen Elizabeth II's 2016 Birthday Honours list.